Mix and match fashion for fabulous outfits!

 That said, with so many clothes available for you to buy, how do you create a versatile wardrobe that isn’t full of passing trends?

-All you need are a few basics and the know-how to mix and match colors.
+For an efficient closet, all you need are a few basics and the know-how to mix and match colors.
 Don’t worry; we’ve got all the details here:

 Combining separates into all-purpose outfits